OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Land Views/Gene Level Views/RnaSeqQuantification.md

 ### RNA-Seq Survival View

 In this view, when survival data is available and attributed to samples within the land, such as within OncoLand studies (TCGA, OncoGEO, etc.), a survival view will be generated.
-Samples will be grouped into quartiles (Up, upper 25% (Q1) expression of gene, Down, lower 25% (Q4), Mid (all remaining samples, Q2 and Q3)).
+Samples will be grouped into quartiles (Up, upper 25% [Q1] expression of gene; Down, lower 25% [Q4]; Mid [all remaining samples, Q2 and Q3]).
 Survival will be plotted on the Y-axis and time on the X-axis.

 ![Survival_png](../../images/survival_view_RNAseq.png)